 - Parenting support

-In addition to my private practice, I have supported youth at SickKids Hospital, Youthdale Treatment Centre (Secure Treatment Unit), Emily's House and at women's shelters in Toronto.
+In addition to my private practice, I have supported clients at SickKids Hospital, Youthdale Treatment Centre (Secure Treatment Unit), Emily's House and at women's shelters in Toronto.
 I embrace the interprofessional practice model, which recognizes the importance of everyone who is involved in the circle of care.
-I have worked with physicians, psychiatrists, psychologists, social workers and child and youth workers to enhance and manage client wellbeing.
+I have worked with physicians, psychiatrists, psychologists and social workers to enhance and manage client wellbeing.

 My work is informed by a psychodynamic, humanistic, strength-based and existentialist approach*.
-I routinely incorporate Cognitive Behavioural Therapy, Mindfulness, Internal Family Systems and Art Therapy as appropriate.
+I routinely incorporate Cognitive Behavioural Therapy, Mindfulness, Internal Family Systems, Art Therapy and several other modalities as appropriate.
+I have completed Level 1 and Level 2 of the Gottman Method Couples Therapy and use this evidence-based framework in my assessment and therapeutic approach.

 I am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario, (#004791) and I adhere to their policies, code of ethics and quality assurance program.
 I am also a professional member of the Canadian Art Therapy Association.
 I have a Master's-level Graduate Diploma in Art Therapy from the Toronto Art Therapy Institute, and a Bachelor of Arts in Ethics, Society and Law from the University of Toronto.
 I also have three years of OCAD studies.
 I continue my professional development through courses, workshops and readings.
 I have lived in Toronto most of my life and raised two sons with love, humour and deep respect.